AI experts sharing free tutorials to accelerate your business.

 2. 70–80% retail-value rule: price each tier so members pay 70–80% of the retail value of the included treatments.
 Below 70% = margin pressure.
 Above 80% = the value proposition isn't compelling enough to enroll.

 3. Breakeven model (always produce this): at what visit frequency does the member become more profitable than a non-member (accounting for the lower per-visit price offset by higher visit frequency and retail attachment)?
-A member who visits 2.9× more often than a non-member generates more gross revenue even at a 25% discount — but only if the practice has the appointment capacity to absorb the visits.
+The mechanism to explain to the owner is that a member who visits materially more often than a non-member can generate more gross revenue even at a discount — the higher frequency outruns the lower per-visit price — but only if the practice has the appointment capacity to absorb the extra visits.
+Without the capacity, a membership converts full-price walk-in demand into discounted member demand and the practice goes backwards.
+(Do not attach a specific frequency multiplier to this claim; the reference table's multipliers are directional bands, not a number to build a margin case on.)

 Tier Design Rules